Devil (Dungeons & Dragons): Archdevils

 Zariel is the current ruler of Avernus, the first layer of the Nine Hells of Baator.
 She was previously deposed by her chief warlord, a pit fiend called Bel, thousands of years in the past.
 However, she reclaimed her position after Bel proved inadequate in managing the Blood War.
-My legions are the only thing standing between your precious Seven Heavens and the bottomless hunger of the Abyss.
-I did not fall into the clutches of evil.
-I rose to shoulder a cosmic burden.

-— Zariel, Archduchess of Avernus, former angel of CelestiaOriginally, she was an angel of Celestia who was charged with watching the Blood War.
+Originally, she was an angel of Celestia who was charged with watching the Blood War.
 Instead of just observing, she marshaled forces and charged into Hell.
 Zariel succumbed to the corrupting nature of the plane and fell from grace.
 Asmodeus then put her in charge of Avernus.
 She was first mentioned in the second edition book Guide to Hell (1999).
 Zariel was also mentioned in third edition in the Manual of the Planes (2001), and Fiendish Codex II: Tyrants of the Nine Hells (2006).
 In 5th Edition, Zariel was given a stat block in Mordenkainen's Tome of Foes (2018).
 She is also featured heavily in the adventure module Baldur's Gate: Descent into Avernus (2019).